tehokang/sedec-to-handle-any-section-of-mpeg-ts/README.md

 ```

 ## Encoder
-Thie example encoder's real operation is to trascode from original AIT to modified AIT.  <br>
+This encoder's real operation is to trascode from original AIT to modified AIT.  <br>
 The way to run same as decoder example, but it has to check sources how example can transcode original AIT.
 ```
 #encoder_example original_ait